cyriux/Monoidz-kata/panini.md

 *by Cyrille Martraire, based on the Kebab kata from Romeu Moura*

-Let’s talk about food, from a nutrition facts perspective.
+Let’s talk about food, from the perspective of **diet compatibilities** & **nutrition facts**.

-You have ingredients: salad, cheese, tomato, bread, ham, fish… that you can combine in order to make a delicious Panini.
+You have **ingredients**: salad, cheese, tomato, bread, ham, fish… that you can combine in order to make a delicious **Panini**.

-Each ingredient can be described by its diet compatibilities: vegan, vegetarian, or pescetarian, its production conditions: organic or not, and has its own nutrition facts : calories, fat, salt and carbohydrates amounts (and many more).
-There are additional food items like drinks and deserts which can help create a meal together with a panini.
+Each ingredient can be described by its diet compatibilities: vegan, vegetarian, or pescetarian, whether it's organic or not, and it has its own nutrition facts : calories, fat, salt and carbohydrates amounts (and many more).
+T

+here are additional food items like drinks and deserts which can help create a meal together with a panini.

-We want to derive the nutrition facts of any kind of Panini and for any meal built from these ingredients and food items.
+We want to derive the diet compatibilities & nutrition facts of any kind of Panini and for any meal built from these ingredients and food items.

 # Initial exploration

+Here are sample data:

-Salad is vegan, vegetarian, and pescetarian.
+- Salad is vegan, vegetarian, and pescetarian.
 It’s organic.
 Its nutrition facts are fat:0, salt:0, calories: 50.
-Cheese is not vegan, vegetarian, and pescetarian.
+- Cheese is not vegan, but is vegetarian and pescetarian.
 It’s not organic.
 Its nutrition facts are fat:80, salt:0, calories: 20000.
-Bread is vegan, vegetarian, and pescetarian.
+- Bread is vegan, vegetarian, and pescetarian.
 It’s organic.
 Its nutrition facts are fat:2, salt:0.2, calories: 100000.
-Ham is not vegan, not vegetarian, and not pescetarian.
+- Ham is not vegan, not vegetarian, and not pescetarian.
 It’s not organic.
 Its nutrition facts are fat:150, salt:0.1, calories: 30000.

-1. Start coding 2 ingredients, test-first (not TDD), in exploration mode
-1. Propose and discuss a way to code the calculation of the nutrition facts for a simple Panini.
+1. Explore how to code the calculation of a panini with just 2 ingredients.
+You may do it test-first.
 1. Propose a refactoring towards a well-known design pattern.

 # The Monoid way